carstene1ns/eracha/README.md

 made by korean game developers Mirinae Software and released for DOS in 1996.

-Currently, it only contains assorted notes about the used file formats and hopefully soon some helper programs to deal with them.
+Currently, it only contains assorted notes about the used file formats and some hacked up helper programs to deal with them.
+Currently there is an extractor and a converter utility (both alpha stage).

 The goal is to create an cross platform interpreter of the game sometime.